Simran509/YOUTUBE-VIDEO-SCRAPPER/README.md

 Features:

-Automatic extraction of data from YouTube's top 10 trending videos.
+1.Automatic extraction of data from YouTube's top 10 trending videos.
-Email notification system for timely updates on trending videos.
+2.Email notification system for timely updates on trending videos.
-AWS Lambda-based recurring job for regular updates and a constantly updated trending video list.
+3.AWS Lambda-based recurring job for regular updates and a constantly updated trending video list.